 We deliver the highest rated, with safety standards, exceeding the protocols in most American hospitals.
 Certified by the Joint Commission, and a certified International Center for Excellence.
 Very few international hospitals achieve this status, and many American hospitals do not.

-Revising a failed gastric procedure
+Revising a failed bariatric procedure

 At the Obesity Control Center, we have your back.
 With over 26,000 procedures, we have streamlined not just the technique but the whole process of weight loss surgery.
 Failed surgeries can create health risks for those who expected dramatic weight loss as a result of their procedures.